 Manage traffic and physical distancing

-Same-day appointments meet customer needs and help you provide an exceptional retail experience.
-Customers can book through their phone or in-person in-store, and associates can manage appointments through the Queue Management dashboard.
+Deliver exceptional retail experiences with same-day appointments!
+Customers can book instantly via phone or in-store, while associates effortlessly manage appointments through the Queue Management dashboard.

 Reason for Visit

 Customers enter the queue and state their reason for visiting a store.
 Whether it’s to make a purchase, to activate a new device, or for technical support, staff can be informed to help customers through the queue faster.

 Effective insights mean associates can follow up with customers who are unable to stay in the queue.
 This extends the relationship beyond the transaction and can also help save a sale that would otherwise be lost.

 How do customers join or leave the queue?

 With the self check-in, customers can join the virtual queue by texting a provided number or scanning a QR code on a poster a business will place outside their physical retail store.
 This prompts a customer to follow the instructions to join the queue.
 If they are not able to use their mobile device, they can be manually added to a queue by a sales associate.
 In both instances, the customer will be given an approximate time to return to the store.
 A customer who scans the QR code or text the provided number will also receive a notification when it’s their turn to come in-store.
 We recommend printing the poster at full 24”x30” scale to ensure customers see it.

 What happens when a customer is notified to return to the store?

 Once a customer gets the text message that it is their turn to shop in-store, they will be prompted to reply “Here” to the provided number so that associates can be notified of their arrival.

 In Queue Management, requests will be categorized in the following ways, to help associates prioritize queuing and optimize in-store traffic.